zedlopez/inf7/README.md

 inf7 stores info in:

 - $XDG_CONFIG_HOME/inf7 (or $HOME/.config/inf7 if XDG_CONFIG_HOME isn't specified)
-- $XDG_CACHE_HOME/inf7 (or $HOME/.cache/inf7 if XDG_CACHE_HOME isn't specified)
 - $XDG_DATA_HOME/inf7  (or $HOME/.local/share/inf7 if XDG_DATA_HOME isn't specified)

 The principal file in the config dir is inf7.yml, which stores the info you specified in your setup.
 As a YAML file, it's human-readable and (with care) human-editable; editing the file is the only way to change your setup.
 The config dir also contains a tmpl directory (more on this later).

-The cache dir contains inf7's rewritten versions of the contents of the external directory's Documentation dir.
-These are updated as necessary on every compile.
-(You won't interact with these files directly; they're copied to your project after compilation.)

 The data dir contains inf7's rewritten version of the Inform 7 documentation.
 This is normally created just once on setup, but the doc subcommand regenerates it if desired.